 Goodfluence Tour Sustainability

 Three years ago I started my journey of sustainable living.
 I wanted to understand my surroundings and stop being a part of the destruction.
 I knew there was a lot of crap going on out there and I decided I didn’t want to be a part of it anymore.
 I watched a lot of documentaries, read some books, and started to pay attention to my surroundings.
-But what I did that was different from most because I acted on what I learned.
+But what I did was different from most because I acted on what I learned.
 I made a list of changes I wanted to make and hung it up in my kitchen with a goal to check things off each week.
 I did a lot quickly, but even today am still making changes.
-It’s been a transformative three years and I’ve come a long way from the beer chugging, gas guzzling, packaged food eating, consumerist college student that I once was.
+My life has transformed over the three years and I’ve come a long way from the beer chugging, gas guzzling, packaged food eating, consumerist college student that I once was.

-If you would like to be happy, healthy, free, and live in a manner that is beneficial to earth, your community, and yourself, then I’d like to help you.
-Right now I am cycling across America leading the way to a more sustainable nation.
-Here I’m going to lay out for you how you can get what you’re looking for.
+If you would like to be happy, healthy, free, and live in a manner that is beneficial to Earth, your community, and yourself, then I’d like to help you.
+I have cycled across America leading the way to a more sustainable nation.
+I’m going to lay out how you can get what you’re looking for.
 I’m going to explain both my philosophy of sustainability, and also some detailed examples of how I put my philosophy into action.
 First, the philosophy will explain the utterly important elements that I recommend you keep in mind to be successful on your personal journey of sustainable living.
-Second, the practical details and examples of how I am living on this tour across America will help you adapt simple changes into your own life.
-I speak of my own actions because I have chosen to let my life be my message and the best way that I know to lead is by example.
-My purpose and my passion is to help you, and in turn the world be happy, healthy, and free.
+Second, the practical details and examples of how I lived on this tour across America will help you adapt simple changes into your own life.
+I speak of my own actions because I have chosen to let my life be my message and the best way that I know to do that is to lead by example.
+My purpose and my passion is to help you, and in turn help the world be happy, healthy, and free.

 Part 1: The Philosophy of Sustainability